“For all the toll the desert takes of a man, it gives compensations, deep breaths, deep sleep, and the communion of stars.”

-Beginning with the 2015 vintage, I started sourcing Pinot Noir from the majestic Monument Tree Vineyard.
+Beginning with the 2015 vintage, I started sourcing Pinot Noir from the majestic Monument Tree Vineyard in Anderson Valley.
 Monument Tree was planted in 1999, has north-eastern sloping exposure, and soils that are a mix of loamy clay and decomposed sandstone.
 It sits about 10 miles as the crow flies from the Mendocino coast.
-Altogether these factors yield the style of cool climate Pinot that I adore: earthy, almost herbaceous notes that complement a fruity core of bright, bing cherry and wild blackberry.
+Altogether these factors yield the style of cool climate Pinot that I adore: earthy, slightly herbaceous notes that complement a fruity core of bright, bing cherry and wild blackberry.

 Current Release: 2017 Monument Tree Vineyard Pinot Noir

 The 2017 winter season brought plentiful rain, helping to fortify the vines for the growing season.
 The season progressed normally through spring and early summer with no major weather events, until early September, when a heat spike set in for several days.
 Thankfully the vines persevered, and grapes were harvested on September 12th and 13th, 2017.